 One, if you have money, you don’t have to worry about it.

-Now, this isn’t something that is guaranteed.
-I’ve seen a lot of rich men who are always worried about their finances.
+This isn’t something that is guaranteed.
+I’ve seen a lot of rich people who are always worried about their finances.
 However, the real idea is that if you save and invest diligently, and you start doing this early in life, you should reach the point where money worries are relatively rare.

 Two, money can give you the freedom to pursue your what you love doing.

 When you picture your financial independence, what do you see?
 Enjoying your life to the fullest given that you’ve ensured that your family’s needs have been taken care of?
 Seeing around the world?
 Working on a cause you are passionate about?